• Skip to main content

 Stroll along the Toronto Waterfront and enjoy the fresh air

-After planting your feet back on solid ground, continue your first one day in Toronto by walking south to the harbour.
-You can’t skip the waterfront during your Toronto itinerary.
+After planting your feet back on solid ground, continue your first day in Toronto by walking south to the harbour.
+You can’t skip the Toronto Waterfront during your Toronto trip itinerary.
 It’s home to a wide selection of seafood restaurants, parks, shops, and public venues.

 Waterfront